 Klokgebouw is the perfect basecamp for your DDW adventure.
 You can easily spend a couple of hours there, and there's plenty to see and do.
 During DDW, Klokgebouw will be bursting with new design talent.

 - Design Beyond Vision: A playful installation that opens the conversation about inclusive design.

 - Class of 23: Meet the next generation of makers from several Dutch art academies.

 - MAINFRAME Living Technology: Experience the emotion of technology through an interactive installation of light, sound, and movement.

 More DDW nearby

 Opposite Klokgebouw, you'll find Ketelhuisplein, with numerous small exhibitions.
 Time to spare?
-Then be sure to take a look at the spectacular green Trudo Tower.
-It’s already impressive from the outside, but inside, you can see the exhibition WEAR, with sustainable futuristic wearables.
+Then be sure to take a look at the imposing green Trudo tower.
+A pleasure to look at from a distance, and the Trudotorenplein is also home to several incredible exhibitions.

 Other fun things to do in the area